Hijab According to the Qur'an

 I list here what I can understand from these verses:

 1. Men are responsible to take care of their tazkiyah (purification) themselves.
 This is not conditional to how women would appear in the public.
 If men develop ill intentions with this regard it is only themselves who are to be blamed, not women.
+In other words, in terms of what to wear, women are not responsible for the tazkiyah of men.
+Men need to have piety no matter what.

 2. Both men and women should remain chaste and moderate in their behaviour towards the opposite sex.
 This obviously means that they should cover their private parts.

 3. Women should also cover their chest with part of their clothing.
 The use of khimar (خمار) here is simply due to the fact that this piece of clothing was in use by the Arab women at the time.
 This was part of their social culture.
 The use of this word by itself does not add anything to these instructions in terms of coverage.
+In other words, the use of khimar here does not mean that the Qur'an has instructed women to cover their hair.

 4. Women are allowed to reveal those parts of their beauties that are normally revealed in the public.
 Obviously, based on the previous points, for Muslim women this can never extend itself to private parts and the chest.
 I chose the word 'beauty' for "zinah/زینه" as I agree with Imam Razi who argues in Tafsir of Mafatih al-Ghayb (in explaining this verse) that "zinah/زینه" here refers to both natural beauties (mahasin/محاسن) of the body and the embellishment that may be used for beautification.
 In my understanding here the stress is more on natural beauties (as Tabataba'i puts it in al-Mizan, zinah here refers to the place of embellishment rather than embellishment itself).